Zanthoxylum capense aka Small Knobwood

 Small Knobwood, Umhungwane, Umnungumabele

-How to care for Small Knobwood
+How difficult is it to take care of Small Knobwood

 With a bit of knowledge and dedication, you can successfully care for Small Knobwood, making it a rewarding choice for those seeking a moderate challenge.